teaching-cognition/mindsandmachines/Grading.md

 ## Leading discussions

-You will lead two discussions in this course: a solo discussion as well as a joint discussion with another classmate.
-For both discussions, you are required to:
+You will lead three discussions in this course: a solo discussion as well as two joint discussions with 1-2 other classmates.
+For all discussions, you are required to:

 1. Present a short (3-5 minute) summary of the assigned material (preferably in slide format), focusing on central themes, questions, and methods
 2. Synthesize the themes reflected in your classmates annotations and before-class reflections into 1-3 coherent themes and guide discussion on these themes during class by posing questions, moderating responses, and encouraging your classmates to think critically about the topic.